juliema/NfN_DataParsing/README.md

-Scripts for Parsing Notes from Nature Data
+Scripts for Parsing NfNature Data
 ===============